 Its influence was too strong that it tainted the respect that Indians had for the third gender.

 In 1897, British colonialists decided to pass a law that classified eunuchs as criminals.
-Violence against them, especially to the sex workers became apparent in public places shortly after.
+Violence against them, especially to the adult workers became rampant in public places shortly after.

 In today’s world, they are still suffering.
 Gradual changes are happening in terms of inclusivity and acceptance.
 However, a huge number of the third gender is still unemployed and uneducated.

-Apart from begging and prostitution, most of them make money from being invited to bless celebrations such as births and marriages.
+Apart from begging and street walking, most of them make money from being invited to bless celebrations such as births and marriages.

 Hijra and the governments